In this article, we’ll discuss how Near's Human Movement Data can be used to conduct comparative analysis between two different locations.

 A trade area is the geographic area from which a location generates the majority of its customers.
-Mobile location data are a new input into traditional trade area modeling.
+Human Movement Data is a new input into traditional trade area modeling.
 This can help provide data on actual draw locations as opposed to theoretical ones relied upon in the past.

 Using both pathing data and home data discussed in the previous sections, remove the 25-30% of data furthest from the location and map the remaining 70-75%.
 The area that encloses these points comprises the area from which your location draws the most visitors.